10 of the Most Expensive Typos in the World

 The typo you made this morning

 If you’re starting to feel smug right now, consider that even your everyday typos come at a price.
 Google could be earning close to half a billion dollars per year through typos, thanks to well-placed advertisements on commonly misspelled URLs like “goggle.com” or “twittter.com.”
 It’s a practice called “typosquatting,” and is mostly just a harmless way to capitalize on web users’ typos by directing them to ads.
 However, just-slightly-misspelled versions of popular sites can also be prime stages for launching cyberattacks.
 Remember to always double-check what you type.
 If you don’t, it could cost you.
-Next, check out the 20 most confusing rules in the grammar world.
+Avoid costly mistakes like these typos and learn the truth about the 20 most confusing rules in the grammar world.

 Cost of blunder: $487 million per year